thelancetran/CSE-110-Lab1/index.md

 3. Machine Pec Fly

 Additionally, my top game currently is [League of Legends](https://www.leagueoflegends.com/en-us/).
 Something that I cooked recently that I am proud of is this [beef stew served with rice](images/beef_stew.jpg).

+## Who I am as a programmer

+### Past
+As a programmer, I felt like my skills really developed in CSE 100 and CSE 15L (*Software Tools&Techniques Lab*).
+In CSE 100, I learned a lot about the general idea of data structures and how to determine which one would be suitable to use.
+In this class, we worked on implementing various data structures in C++, in which I also learned about.
+For example, after a lot of these PA's (and projects), I got used to typing things like `Node* curr = this->root;`

+### Present
+As a student, I am trying to learn as much as I can about programming before